Dr. William Bland

 • The LATEX scientific typesetting language, and the HTML and CSS markup and presentation languages

 As a hacker I am almost entirely self-taught.
-I have a very proactive attitude to my own education and continue to strive to keep up with the latest developments in computing.
+I have a proactive attitude to my own education and work to keep up with the latest developments in computing.

 My formal education is in Mathematics: